 - the materials provided by the person alleging the Student Misconduct weighing up the sufficiency and reliability of various evidence;

 - any oral and/or written testimony provided by the student or others who may have information or evidence relevant to the allegation; and

-- then determine whether the allegation is proven or not proven on the balance of probability.
+- then determine whether the allegation is proven or not proven on the balance of probabilities.

-3.6 Within five (5) working days (or as otherwise negotiated with the student) of receiving the Response to Allegations, the Director Student Services will notify the student of the decision regarding the allegations and, if the allegation(s) of misconduct are proven, the penalty applied (referring to the Student Code of Conduct appendices).
+3.6 Within five (5) working days (or as otherwise negotiated with the student) of receiving the Response to Allegations, the Director Student Services will notify the student of the decision regarding the allegations and, if the allegation(s) of misconduct are proven, the penalty applied in accordance with Appendix 3 of the Student Code of Conduct Policy.

 4. Suspension, restrictions or conditions placed on enrolment

 4.1 At any time throughout the process, the College Dean or Chief of Staff where they are involved in the process, may recommend to the Director Student Services to immediately suspend the student, or place restrictions or conditions on the student’s enrolment if necessary for the University to discharge its duty of care to its students, staff or Placement Partners until the matter is finalised, and there is prima facie evidence supporting the allegation(s).

 4.2 This may involve conditions or restrictions on access to the Campus, specific workplaces/areas of the University may be suspended; and/or directions regarding communication with the University, its staff, students or affiliates.
 Any immediate suspension, restriction or condition will be placed on the students file, a sanction applied in the Student Management System and relevant officers in the University will be notified noting clause 9 below.